bloomreach/spa-sdk/packages/vue3-sdk/README.md

 ## Reference

-The Vue 3 SDK is using [Bloomreach SPA SDK](https://www.npmjs.com/package/@bloomreach/spa-sdk#reference) to interact with the Bloomreach Content instance.
+The Vue 3 SDK is using [Bloomreach SPA SDK](https://www.npmjs.com/package/@bloomreach/spa-sdk) to interact with Bloomreach Content.

 ### br-page